-Turkish Rocket Perennial Green ECOBunias orientalis Perennial, Zones 4-8.
-A few years ago, defeated by the resident flea beetle population.
-I gave up on growing brassicas in my garden.
-But when Aaron Parker brought Turkish Rocket seeds to MOFGA’s 2017 Seed Swap and Scionwood Exchange, I picked up a few anyway, tempted by the promise of direct-seeded perennial vegetables and by Aaron’s reputation for growing cool plants.
-To my delight, the flea beetles turned up their noses at this new arrival, allowing ongoing harvest of tender spicy mustard greens and florets for stir-frying throughout the month of May.
+Perennial to Zones 4.
+Feeling defeated by flea beetles?
+Nikos just about gave up on growing brassicas in her garden, but when Aaron Parker brought Turkish Rocket seeds to the 2017 Seed Swap and Scionwood Exchange, she picked up a few anyway, tempted by the promise of direct-seeded perennial vegetables and by Aaron’s reputation for growing cool plants.
+To her delight, the flea beetles turned up their noses at this new arrival, allowing ongoing harvest of tender spicy mustard greens and florets for stir-frying throughout the month of May.
 Larger leaves are harvestable through the growing season, with another flush of new growth starting in mid to late August.